-While the question and answer formula works well I also like to appeal to the senses of touch and sight.
-I wanted to do this by sharing my collection of antique clothing.
+While the question and answer formula works well in presentations, I also like to appeal to the senses of touch and sight.
+This is accomplished by sharing my collection of antique clothing.
 But some of the pieces are quite delicate and I was racking my brain as to how to carefully display it without damage.

 I came upon the idea of what is, in essence, a slipcover for hangers.
 It provides a soft foundation for fragile fabric.